srobinson/unicode-wiki/README.md

 Given time/resources I will be adding new features

-* Documentation
+* Further documentation
-* Test coverage
+* Further test coverage
-* Further integration with google search and youtube
+* Addtional integration via google search and youtube
 * Persist codepoints to a favorite list
 * Generate/export font from list of codepoints
+* Any community feedback...

 # Local dev installation

 If you already have mongo and elasticsearch running locally, skip ahead..

-To quicly get a mongo/easticsearch environment running locally
+To quicly get a mongo/easticsearch environment up and running

 ```
 ./compose up